 San Diego Seniors Coronavirus Recovery Fund

 The COVID-19 coronavirus pandemic has transformed daily life for all San Diegans, but few have been impacted more than seniors.
 Forced to stay home and avoid social contact for their own safety, it is unclear when normal life will resume for our region’s older adults.
-As government agencies and community-based organizations scramble to help isolated individuals access food, health care, medicine and other vital services, the need to establish a robust support network for San Diego seniors has never been more apparent.
+As government agencies and community-based organizations scramble to help isolated individuals access food, health care, medicine and other vital services, the need to establish a comprehensive support network for San Diego seniors has never been more apparent.

 Support community-based efforts to protect our most vulnerable citizens during and after the COVID-19 Coronavirus Pandemic

 Money raised for the San Diego Seniors Coronavirus Recovery Fund will be granted to senior-focused organizations across San Diego County to address the impacts of the COVID-19 crisis, mitigate its long-term effects, and work toward recovery.
 Funding will remain flexible to address evolving needs over time, with a primary focus on restoring and augmenting services based out of senior centers that will continue to benefit older adults long after the pandemic is over.
-Examples of programs and projects that could be funded include: